laoguowangCP/godot-statechart-sharp/README.md

 ### Statechart <img src="./addons/statechart_sharp/icon/Statechart.svg" alt="Statechart" style="width:16px;" align="bottom"/>

 The control node of whole statechart.
-You can simply take it as "state machine node" as in common state machine system.
-To make it work properly, add exactly 1 child `State` node as `RootState` , which is always active.
+You can simply take it as "state machine" as in common state machine system.
+To make it work properly, add exactly 1 child `State` node as "root state" (non-history state), which is always active.

 At the very beginning, statechart initializes itself, then root state, and all the state, transition, and reaction nodes appended to it.
 All the composition will be indexed with "document order" — the order they showed in an expanded node tree, which is followed by most iteration process.